 "This is a preliminary report on non-demented subjects and does not by any means represent 'normative values' in the way that portray psychometric rigor and adjustments for age, education, and other variables that turned out to affect scores (gender).
 Furthermore, we did not have a sufficient number of subjects at lower educational levels so that we did not want to attempt normative tables prior to getting a larger sample.

 "All this said, we now post the tables we created for each test score divided by gender, education, and age strata and showing means, standard deviations, and ranges.
 These tables will be available to investigators to use as general guidelines (not norms) and to show the data on which our paper is based.
 The task of 'norming' will be a large one and one that should be done collaboratively going forward."

 (All data were developed for the more detailed paper by Weintraub et al. in Alzheimer's Disease and Associated Disorders).

-In addition, test means are now available for the Spanish version of the UDS [Benson et al., Alzheimer's & Dementia, in press] .
+In addition, test means are now available for the Spanish version of the UDS [Benson et al., Alzheimer's & Dementia] .

 UDS neuropsychological test normative calculator